Vasco0x4/ShadeLoader/README.md

 ### ShadeLoader vs AVs 2/40

 https://kleenscan.com/scan_result/e116638a3bac264968b2a86f32e6a24db53f7f27335810caba68233ca5771e4d

-### encrypt.py
-also includes a encrypt.py file to encrypt the shellcode before downloading.
-You can use it to prepare your shellcode before deployment.

 ### Disclaimer
 This project is for educational purposes only.
 Any malicious use of this code is strictly prohibited